Tenby Lifeboat Station: History

 A difficulty with launching from the harbour site was the shallow angle of the underlying geological strata.
 The sand beaches at Tenby were a hazard due to the speed of the tide, and an obstacle to overcome while dragging a 2-ton lifeboat from the harbour.
-When in 1905 the boat was replaced with a larger and heavier one, a new boathouse and roller slipway were built on the north side of Castle Hill.
+When the boat was replaced in 1905 with a larger and heavier one, a new boathouse and roller slipway were built on the north side of Castle Hill.
 It was constructed using the new screw-piles that had been created for the foundations in deep sand of Victorian era pleasure piers.
-The lifeboat was then usable in all weathers and states of tide.
+The lifeboat could then be launched in all weathers and states of tide.
 It later became a public access way, with the ferry boat to Caldey Island using the slipway as a disembarkation point for tourists.
 Due to the legal status of foreshore in the UK, the ground on which these lifeboat stations are built has been leased from the Crown Estate.

 In 1923, the first motor-powered lifeboat came on station.
 The lifeboat operated throughout World War II, in part due to the three squadrons of Royal Air Force Short Sunderland flying boats operating from Milford Haven.
 In 1952 the station was awarded an RNLI Vellum for 100 years of service.